vikas-0/GeekyHub/content/post/how-to-run-any-local-project-on-https-without-any-hassle/index.md

     relative: true
     alt: "Run local project on HTTPS locally"
 ---

-# How to run any local project on HTTPS without any hassle

 Modern browsers expect HTTPS.
 Cookies with `Secure`, OAuth callbacks, Service Workers, HTTP/2, and many APIs either require or work better with HTTPS.

 I created `local-https`, a simple tool to run any local project on HTTPS with a custom local domain.